PeterZ121/DBDAA/README.md

 - **HyperledgerFabric**: Holds the code for the blockchain implementation using Hyperledger Fabric, which supports the dual blockchain aspect of DBDAA.

+## Acknowledgements
+We gratefully thank the authors from reedsolo for open-sourcing their code.

+We would like to thank the reviewers for their careful reading and comments on our manuscript, in order to facilitate the better presentation of our paper.

+The project is funded in part by the National Natural Science Foundation of China (Grant No.62071111) and atural Science Foundation of Xinjiang Uygur Autonomous Region (Grant No.2023D01A63).